Star Paws: Development

-The game is subject to an urban myth that the unreleased game, Attack of the Mutant Zombie Flesh Eating Chickens From Mars written by Matthew Smith, was adapted to become Star Paws.
+The game is subject to an urban myth that the unreleased game Attack of the Mutant Zombie Flesh Eating Chickens From Mars, written by Matthew Smith, was adapted to become Star Paws.
 The only thing that the games have in common is that they were independently developed as games based on the Wile E. Coyote and the Road Runner franchise.
-When Software Projects failed to get the official license, John Darnell's game was adapted to become Star Paws, while Matthew Smith's game wasn't developed any further.
+When Software Projects failed to get the official license, John Darnell's game was adapted to become Star Paws, while Smith's game wasn't developed any further.
 The developer Software Projects went out of business one year later.